Chart Color Schemes

 River Heads has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No infrastructure projects have been identified by AreaSearch that could impact the area.
-Key projects include Hervey Bay Airport Redevelopment, Queensland Train Manufacturing Program, Forest Wind Farm, and Bruce Highway Targeted Safety Program - Wide Bay Burnett.
+No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that are expected to influence this area.
+Notable projects include Hervey Bay Airport Redevelopment, Queensland Train Manufacturing Program, Forest Wind Farm, and Bruce Highway Targeted Safety Program - Wide Bay Burnett, with the following list providing details on those most pertinent.

 Professional plan users can use the search below to filter and access additional projects.